psanch21/EvalGAN/README.md

 # EvalGAN
 Official code for Out-of-Sample Testing for GANs by Pablo Sánchez-Martín, Pablo M. Olmos and Fernando Perez-Cruz.
+For any question or help to run the code please feel free to contact us at <psanch@tsc.uc3m.es>

 ## Table of Contents